wireapp/wire-webapp/docs/decision-records/0002-trunk-based-automated-release-process.md

 - Quality assurance owns the go/no-go quality gate.
 - The engineering release captain owns production rollout, observability, and incident response.
 - The production workflow promotes the beta-tested artifact and does not rebuild from source.
-- After successful production deployment, the workflow creates the production tag `YYYY-MM-DD-production.N`.
+- After successful production deployment, the workflow creates the production tag `YYYY-MM-DD.N-production`.
 - If the current release branch commit already has the matching production tag, the release workflow must not redeploy that commit.
 - Production tags are immutable release history and are never moved or deleted.
 - Release workflow failures and stalled approvals are monitored by the engineering release captain and announced in Wire.